Dr Emma Nicol

 While there have been numerous studies into text entry usage on touchscreens, there has been very little work studying the effects of aging on text entry, and none on modern touchscreen phones where reduced visual acuity, reduced motor control and reduced working memory are all likely to have an impact.
 Currently industry is focussed on targeting the current main market of younger users with any devices designed for older users being extremely simplified phones rather than powerful smartphones people are becoming accustomed to.
 Our initial studies have also shown that older users have considerable trouble with modern smartphones but may be willing to adopt new keyboard layouts and technologies to compensate for this.

 In this project we will conduct a detailed investigation into text entry for older adults.
 We will build on our initial results and current prototype keyboards to conduct participatory design sessions with older users to identify key design criteria for older adult text entry.
 We will quantitatively measure touchscreen tapping times for different age groups and develop accidental tap filters to reduce errors.
-We will formally evaluate keyboards based on our findings to assess our hypothesis that older people can successfully use appropriately designed touch-screen text entry methods." - 01-Sep-2013 - 30-Nov-2015
+We will formally evaluate keyboards based on our findings to assess our hypothesis that older people can successfully use appropriately designed touch-screen text entry methods." - 01-Jan-2013 - 30-Jan-2015

 - Developing a theory of information resilience with constituency case workers